-The combination of the four faces and our five strategic objectives (shown on next page) support us in ensuring that we comply with both the spirit and the letter of the Regulators' Code, the accompanying principles of good regulation, our growth duty, and our regulatory remit as set by government.
+The combination of the four faces and our five strategic objectives (shown on page 5) support us in ensuring that we comply with both the spirit and the letter of the Regulators' Code, the accompanying principles of good regulation, our growth duty, and our regulatory remit as set by government.
 More information on how we comply with the Regulators' Code can be found on our website.

-A renewed focus on UK growth and international competitiveness In terms of what we want our plan to achieve, our five strategic objectives are unchanged for the 2024-25 plan apart from a small update to the fifth strategic objective to reflect our organisational effectiveness aims more effectively, rather than focus exclusively on the transformation to ARGA.
+In terms of what we want our plan to achieve, our five strategic objectives are unchanged for the 2024-25 plan apart from a small update to the fifth strategic objective to reflect our organisational effectiveness aims more effectively, rather than focus exclusively on the transformation to ARGA.
 We remain of the view that ARGA powers are both necessary and proportionate to expand and modernise our toolkit, but they are a means to an end of being a modern, effective and respected regulator which drives high quality public interest outcomes; the powers are not an end in themself.
 We are encouraged that the prospect of the FRC acquiring these more modern powers retains a high degree of consensus among our stakeholders.